Maslov $S^{1}$ Bundles and Maslov Data: Abstract

 \section{Abstract}

-In this paper we consider the Maslov $S^{1}$bundles of a symplectic manifold $(M,\omega)$, which refer to both the determinant bundle (denoted by $\Gamma_{J}$) of the unitary frame bundle and the bundle $\Gamma_{J}^{2}=\Gamma_{J}\big/\{\pm1\}$.
-The sympletic action of a compact Lie group $G$ on $M$ can be lifted to group actions on the principal $S^{1}$ bundles $\Gamma_{J}$ and $\Gamma_{J}^{2}$.
-In this work we study the interplay between the geometry of the Maslov $S^{1}$ bundles and the dynamics of the group action on $M$.
-We show that when $M$ is a homogeneous $G$-space and the first real Chern class $c_{\Gamma}$ is nonvanishing, $\Gamma_{J}$ and $\Gamma_{J}^{2}$ are also homogeneous $G$-spaces.
-We also show that when $[\omega]=r\cdot c_{\Gamma}$ for some real number $r$, then the $G$ action is Hamiltonian and the Hamiltonians assume particular forms.
-In the end, we study a function called the $\beta$-Maslov data of a symplectic $S^{1}$ action with respect to a connection $1$-form $\beta$ on $\Gamma_{J}^{2}$, which serves as the nonintegrable version of the notion of Maslov indices when $\Gamma_{J}^{2}$ is not a trivial bundle.
+We define Maslov $S^1$ bundles over a symplectic manifold $(M,\omega)$.
+These are the determinant bundle $\Gamma_J$ of the unitary frame bundle defined by an almost complex structure compatible with $\omega$, and the bundle $\Gamma_J^2 = \Gamma_J \big/ \{\pm1\}$.
+We analyze the properties of the Maslov $S^1$ bundles $\Gamma_J$ and $\Gamma_J^2$, focusing on the interplay between their geometry and the dynamics of a symplectic action of a compact Lie group $G$ on $M$ which induces lifted $G$ actions on $\Gamma_J$ and on $\Gamma_J^2$.
+We show that when $M$ is a homogeneous $G$-space and the first real Chern class $c_\Gamma$ is nonvanishing, $\Gamma_J$ and $\Gamma_J^2$ are also homogeneous $G$-spaces.
+Moreover, we give an alternative proof of the fact that when $[\omega]=r\,c_{\Gamma}$ for some real number $r$, then the symplectic $G$ action on $(M,\omega)$ is Hamiltonian.
+When the Maslov $S^1$ bundle $\Gamma_J^2$ is trivial, then an index generalizing the Maslov index can be defined.
+This is no longer true if $\Gamma_J^2$ is not trivial.
+However, if $G=S^1$ acts symplectically on $(M,\omega)$ we define a quantity that we call Maslov data which serves as a non-integrable version of the notion of Maslov index in the case where $\Gamma_J^2$ is not trivial, and we associate the Maslov data at fixed points of the $G=S^1$ action to their resonance type.
+Finally, we consider three applications motivated by the study of integrable Hamiltonian systems.
+First, we discuss conditions under which an $S^1$ symmetry of a two degrees of freedom integrable Hamiltonian system can be extended to a $\mathbb T^2$ symmetry.
+Second, we show that the Maslov $S^1$ bundles over Lagrangian pinched tori are trivial.
+Third, we consider $S^2 \times S^2$ as a symplectic manifold with an $S^1$ action corresponding to simultaneous rotations of the two spheres, and we compute the corresponding Maslov data.